Skip to main content

 The following are especially welcome and encouraged to join:

-Meetings are an informal mixture of short presentations (max.
-5 mins), questions and answers (led by the chairs), and discussion.
+Meetings are an informal mixture of presentations, questions and answers (led by the chairs), and discussion.

 This study aims to improve support for family and professional carers and older people with learning disabilities with behaviours that challenge others.
 The study will involve rapid scoping reviews, ethnographic case studies, and the development and qualitative evaluation of decision aid tools to support future planning and end of life care discussions.
 It will co-produce actionable recommendations for commissioners and providers; resources and decision-aids for family carers and people with learning disabilities with behaviours that challenge others; and free online training materials about caring in later life for the public and for professionals.